snehagaware07-rgb/Sales-Insights-and-Market-Trends-Analysis/README.md

 **❓ Business Questions Answered**

-Which region or country generated the highest sales revenue?
+1.Which region or country generated the highest sales revenue?

-Which product line contributed most to total profit?
+2.Which product line contributed most to total profit?

-What are the monthly and quarterly sales trends?
+3.What are the monthly and quarterly sales trends?

-How do different sales channels perform comparatively?
+4.How do different sales channels perform comparatively?

-What is the average order value (AOV) and profit margin by region?
+5.What is the average order value (AOV) and profit margin by region?

-Which products or regions show declining trends that require strategic attention?
+6.Which products or regions show declining trends that require strategic attention?

 **✍🏻 Filters & KPIs Used**